Cattle Prod Cinema

 And this got me thinking about what films really scare me, and continue to scare me on repeat viewings.
 Here are a few:

-THE BABADOOK A beautiful horror film, bursting with symbolism and anchored by one of the great acting performances from 2014 by Essie Davis.
-This is a stunning film.
+A beautiful film, bursting with symbolism, and anchored by one of the great acting performances from 2014 by Essie Davis.
+A stunning film.
 It made me so glad I don’t have children.
-It also left me dripping with sweat.
-The sense of dread building is palpable.
+The sense of dread is palpable.

 I can't lie.
 I've only watched this once.
 Once was enough.
 So damn scary.

 I saw this for the first time in the cinema when it was re-released in the UK in 1998.
 A large portion of the audience were laughing.
 They weren’t scared at all.
 It scared me though.
 I was so unnerved by the whole experience I thought I was going to vomit.
 If I’m in on my own, and this is on TV, I keep on flicking.

 Yes I know this is the film that almost single-handedly created the cattle prod cinema phenomenon, but let me explain.
 First of all, I think this is a very well crafted film.
 It does use jump scares, but it employs them very effectively.
 It also builds tension fantastically.
 Each passing scene watching the couple sleep becomes ever more ominous.
 Which leads me to the other reason this film works for me.
 My wife suffers from night terrors.
 It is not unknown for her to shoot bolt upright in the middle of the night, see things that aren’t there, or cower in the corner of the room, terrified of something.
 She once ran from the room screaming, as if being chased by some horror movie killer.
 So…..those scenes of Katie…..well lets just say they hit home.
 I didn’t sleep for about a week after seeing this.